Natharam/OnjunoClone/README.md

 This app is Live at https://onjuno-clone.netlify.app/

+## Discription

+This is cloned web app of onjuno website.
+In this appliaction I focus on only designing and responsive web app.
+So there will be no functionality.

+## Tool and Technology

-In the project directory, you can run:
+To run this project, In the project directory, you can run:

 'yarn start' to start(run) this project.